- When to mention Microsoft Office skills on your resume

 3. List any relevant certifications

-There are exams you can take to earn a Microsoft-issued certification for any of the Office applications.
+You can take exams to earn a Microsoft-issued certification for any of the Office applications.
 If you’ve acquired a Microsoft Office certification, make sure to put it on your resume.

 Here’s an example of how to list a certification on your resume: